Shaj95/race-strat-sim/README.md

 This is currently a base model of a Race Strategy Simulator.
 In future, I can implement a more comprehensive model for the tyres, current tyres, individual tyre degradation, dynamic pitstop lap generation etc.

-I will also include a GUI for this program in due course.
+Since this was a personal project developed during my intense Master's Program, I may also include a GUI for this program in future.

 # Code Maintainability, Readability and Reusability

 Code should be loosely coupled.
 Should be able to demonstrate the addition of code/variables, reuse older code (such as reader), The code should be well segmented, naming conventions.
 Minimize smells.

-# Implementation

-Talk about the code here once it is complete.
-I will expand on this segment in due course